-WIOA-proficient Center employees will be available at its comprehensive center, as well as at its satellite locations.
-The Center's WIOA program employees will travel, as needed and appropriate, to various offsite and Partner locations to ensure access and customer service.
+WIOA-proficient Arapahoe/Douglas Works! employees will be available at our comprehensive center, as well as at our satellite locations.
+Arapahoe/Douglas Works!
+WIOA program employees will travel, as needed and appropriate, to various offsite and partner locations to ensure access and customer service.

 Arapahoe/Douglas Works! office locations make available access to computers and other office technology, which may include, but is not limited to, telephones, copiers, printers, and scanners.

-Our comprehensive, main office location is co-located with Wagner-Peyser career services, veterans programs, Trade Adjustment Assistance (TAA), Temporary Assistance for Needy Families (TANF)/Colorado Works, and Employment First (EF)/SNAP E&T programming.
+Our comprehensive, main office location is co-located with Wagner Peyser career services, veterans programs, Trade Adjustment Assistance (TAA), Temporary Assistance for Needy Families (TANF)/Colorado Works, and Employment First (EF)/SNAP E&T programming.